alphyos/CyberStart-2024/challenges/headquarters/MoreBrokenBicycles-L02C05.md

 ## Step by Step

-- Use inspect element to change the .gif file extension of the broken photo to .jpg
+- Use inspect element to change the `.gif` file extension of the broken photo to `.jpg`.

 ![image of the correct photo](/assets/morebrokenbicycles1.png)